nginxinc/nginx-one-workshops/labs/lab4/readme.md

 ### Create a Config Sync Group

-Config Sync Groups allow us to group multiple NGINX instances and leverage an identical configuration across all instances.
+Config Sync Groups allow you to group multiple NGINX instances and leverage an identical configuration across all instances.
 This feature is extremely helpful in ephemeral environments, such as Docker and Kubernetes, as the NGINX instance can pull its configuration versus needing to rebuild the NGINX container every time the configuration changes.
 This section will go through using this feature.

 - Under the `Manage` heading in the left hand column, click on the `Config Sync Groups` link.<br/>
   ![Config Sync Groups](media/lab4_csg.png)<br/><br/>